 That’s the trap.
 Naive PHP-FPM code that reads $_GET assuming "this is my request’s data" silently picks up another request’s data the moment two coroutines overlap.
 The bug is intermittent, traffic-dependent, and impossible to reproduce locally with one user clicking around — which is the worst kind of bug to debug in production.

-• Coroutine mode (default).
+• Coroutine mode (App::MODE_COROUTINE).
+The recommended default for new apps.
 The superglobals are simply not populated.
 Use $g->get, $g->post, $g->cookie, $g->server, $g->files instead — these live on the coroutine’s own context object via Coroutine::getContext(), so concurrent coroutines can’t see each other’s state.
 Reading $_GET['id'] in coroutine mode returns null, which is loud and obviously wrong — not silently-wrong like a race.

-Sessions are the one exception that works in both modes via $_SESSION as well as $g->session.
-The framework intercepts every session_*() call via uopz at startup so legacy session_start() code routes to a per-request session bag instead of a shared global.
+Sessions are the one exception that works in all modes via $_SESSION as well as $g->session.
+The framework intercepts every session_*() call via ext-zealphp at startup so legacy session_start() code routes to a per-request session bag instead of a shared global.
 See Lesson 16: Sessions for the mechanics.

 graph TD